MicrosoftDocs/quantum-docs/articles/get-started-azure-quantum.md

 # Explore the Azure Quantum website

 Get started with quantum computing, discover the latest quantum breakthroughs, and create and run quantum programs with the help of the Copilot in Azure Quantum on the [Azure Quantum website](https://quantum.microsoft.com/).

-Azure Quantum website features:
+The Azure Quantum website features:

 - **Copilot in Azure Quantum** - AI meets the world of quantum.
 Copilot in Azure Quantum is a generative AI assistant to help you learn and explore quantum computing.
 - **Code in Azure Quantum** - Explore and run Q# code directly in your browser using the built-in code window and compiler, and submit your jobs to the in-memory simulator or the free [Quantinuum H-Series Emulator](xref:microsoft.quantum.providers.quantinuum#h-series-emulator-cloud-based).
 Use Copilot in Azure Quantum to explain Q# code and also generate code from your prompts.